White Blood Cell Differential Test

 Monocytes (Absolute)

-What are Monocytes?
-Monocytes are a type of white blood cell (leukocytes) in your immune system.
-Monocytes reside in your blood and tissues to find and destroy germs (viruses, bacteria, fungi and protozoa) and eliminate infected cells.
-Mo
+What Are Monocytes?
+Monocytes are a type of white blood cell (leukocyte) that plays a key role in immune defense.
+They circulate in the blood and tissues, identifying and eliminating viruses, bacteria, fungi, and infected cells.
+When a pathogen

 Learn more